j-pohl/dicegame/README.md

 # Dice Game

-## Javascript Dice Game, players take turns rolling the dice and the first to reach a score of 20 wins
+Players take turns rolling the dice and the first to reach a score of 20 wins

 [Click here to view the finished project](https://j-pohl.github.io/dicegame/)